robochimps/.github/profile/README.md

 We believe science should be open, reproducible, and collaborative, and we're here to push the limits of what's computationally possible.

 ## Our  projects
+### [isotope_nqr](https://github.com/robochimps/isotope_nqr) - A repository for computing nuclear-quadrupole hyperfine rotational energy levels and spectra, as well as simulating nuclear spin symmetry breaking and spin polarization.
+The examples include simulations of spin-symmetry breaking in $\text{CH}_2\text{Cl}_2$ and $\text{S}_2\text{Cl}_2$ molecules induced by isotope substitution, where one of the chlorine atoms is replaced with a different isotope.

-### [richmol](https://github.com/robochimps/richmol) - A Python package for simulations of rotational and rovibrational molecular dynamics in fields, as well as computations of molecular spectra.
+### [richmol](https://github.com/robochimps/richmol) - A Python package for simulations of rotational and rovibrational molecular dynamics in fields and computations of molecular spectra.
 Developed as part of ongoing research projects, it continues to evolve, with new features added in response to project needs and community interest.

 ### [vibrojet](https://github.com/robochimps/vibrojet) - A Python package built on **JAX**, for computing **kinetic** and **potential energy operators** of molecules and their **Taylor series expansions**.

 ### [rotational_clusters](https://github.com/robochimps/rotational_clusters) - A repository containing code for computing highly-excited rovibrational states of a triatomic molecule, including nuclear-spin hyperfine effects.
 As an example, for the $\text{H}_2\text{S}$ molecule, we explore the effect of rotational energy-level clustering at high rotational excitations, a phenomenon linked to spontaneous symmetry breaking induced by centrifugal distortion and Coriolis couplings.

 ### [flows](https://github.com/robochimps/flows) - A variational framework for computing vibrational and rovibrational states of molecules, leveraging **normalizing flows** for optimizing molecular basis sets.
   - External repository [https://gitlab.desy.de/CMI/CMI-public/flows](https://gitlab.desy.de/CMI/CMI-public/flows)